 4. Discussion

-The analysis of species richness, density, frequency, abundance, and diversity indices provides a comprehensive understanding of the vegetation structure and ecological dynamics (Husch et al., 2003) within the GAWLS sanctuary.
+The analysis of species richness, density, frequency, abundance, and diversity indices provides a comprehensive understanding of the vegetation structure and ecological dynamics (Husch et al., 2003; Misik et al., 2013) within the GAWLS sanctuary.
 The findings highlight distinct patterns in species composition across the tree and shrub layers, reflecting the ecological complexity and the potential impacts of both natural processes and anthropogenic influences.

 4.1 Species Richness and Composition The study recorded 67 individual species from 40 genera across 23 families for tree species and 46 genera spanning 25 families for shrubs, indicating a slightly higher richness in the shrub layer.
 The dominance of genera such as Acacia, Ficus, and Terminalia across both vegetation layers suggests their ecological adaptability and resilience.
 The family, Fabaceae exhibited the highest richness in both trees (15 species) and shrubs (18 species), consistent with findings from other tropical and subtropical forests where this family is known to thrive under diverse environmental conditions (Hussein, 2022).
 This dominance aligns with previous studies highlighting Fabaceae as a key family contributing to forest structure and functioning in semi-arid and tropical ecosystems (Galván-Cisneros et al., 2023).